krishnan-mani/the-cf-workshop/doc/kata-2/personal_access_token.md

     - Choose `Developer settings` in the navigation sidebar
     - Choose `Personal access tokens`
     - Click on `Generate new token`.
 Give it a descriptive name and choose scopes: `admin:repo_hook` and `repo`
     - Click on `Generate token` and copy the string that is generated.
+        - You will only have one opportunity to copy the token string
-Caution: Do not check this into version control!
+        - Caution: The token is a secret.
+Do not check this into version control, or otherwise reveal it!